KatherineAlvizou/reactnd_project_MyReads/README.md

 * In this application, the main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
 The three shelves are:

-Currently Reading
-Want to Read
+a.
+Currently Reading, b.
+Want to Read, c.
 Read

 * Each book has a control that lets us select the shelf for that book.
 When we select a different shelf, the book moves there.
 (Note that the default value for the control should always be the current shelf the book is in.).